-Ward Cunningham is a Fellow of Cutter’s Business Agility & Software Engineering Excellence practice.
+Ward Cunningham is a Cutter Consortium Fellow.
 He has worked for and consulted to both daring startups and huge corporations.
 He has served as CTO, Director, Fellow, Principal Engineer, and Inventor.

 Ward was Director of Committer Community Development of the Eclipse Foundation, an innovative open source collaboration among large and small commercial interests.
 He has served as an architect in Microsoft's Patterns & Practices Group; the Director of R&D at Wyatt Software; and as Principal Engineer in the Tektronix Computer Research Laboratory.